autoplot/documentation/javadoc/org/das2/qds/OldDataSetIterator.md

-# org.das2.qds.OldDataSetIteratorIterator that provides access to each dataset point, hiding rank when
+# org.das2.qds.OldDataSetIterator

- when it is not needed.
+Iterator that provides access to each dataset point, hiding rank when when it is not needed.

  TODO: Rank2 and Rank3 have problems with zero length indeces.

 ***
 <a name="create"></a>
 # create